 AVMs can occur anywhere in the body.
 When they happen in the spinal cord and brain, they are called neurological AVMs, and are more likely to affect different parts of your body.
 This is because the brain and spinal cord make up the central nervous system.
-Neurological AVMs affect about 300,000 Americans.

-What causes spinal arteriovenous malformations?
+What causes spinal AVMs?

 AVMs are equally common among different races and ethnicities, and in both sexes.
 Most people don't even know that they have a spinal AVM—it may be found during treatment or diagnosis for another condition.
-Their size can vary from less than an inch, to 2.5 inches.
-Less than 15% of people with neurological AVMs will have symptoms or complications.

 Spinal AVMs can cause problems with circulation because they interfere with your body's blood flow.
 Normally, your arteries transport oxygen-rich blood away from your heart and to cells throughout your body.
 Your veins carry that blood, with its oxygen stores used up, back to your lungs and heart.
 But the malformations of your arteries and veins in spinal AVMs don't allow this natural cycle to occur because of missing capillaries, which regulate blood flow.

-Spinal AVMs can also lead to a serious situation if they rupture, causing bleeding into surrounding areas.
+Spinal AVMs can lead to a serious situation if they rupture, causing bleeding into surrounding areas.
 They can also cause symptoms by compressing parts of your spinal cord.

-What are the symptoms of spinal arteriovenous malformations?
+What are the symptoms of spinal AVMs?